 The top 10 investors’ share in total deal value across 2019-2021 was 30 per cent-35 percent, with Tiger Global (by value) and Sequoia (by volume) being most active over 2020-2021.

-India’s SaaS is driving value creation in four key ways, according to the report.
+According to the report, India’s SaaS is driving value creation in four key ways.

 The number of Indian SaaS exits increased by 100 percent from 6 in 2018 to 12 in 2021 with Freshworks’ initial public offering (IPO), therefore initiating a new wave in exits.